-Advances in technical fabrics in recent years mean the difference in on-bike performance between the best cycling jerseys and ‘normal’ clothes can be substantial, particularly if you’re concerned about going fast or riding comfortably in hot weather.
+Advances in technical fabrics in recent years mean the difference in on-bike performance between the best cycling jerseys and clothes not designed specifically for cycling can be substantial, particularly if you’re concerned about going fast or riding comfortably in hot weather.

 Of course, many roadies care about how they look on the bike too, and while we certainly wouldn’t claim to be the arbiters of ‘cool’, we think all of these cycling jerseys tested by the BikeRadar test team should fit the bill.

 It’s worth remembering these jerseys are designed for riding in warm, dry weather, so don’t forget to check the weather forecast before rides.
 If you’re heading out for a long time, packing an extra layer to put on if the weather changes is always sensible.
 Want to know more about layers?
 Check out our selections of the best waterproof jackets for cyclists and the best cycling gilets.